lejacobroy/Tidalrr/README.md

 - ✅ migrate interactive settings to CLI arguments
 - ✅ download content from a file list of links (great for playlists)
 - ✅ query Lidarr wanted list of albums and downloads them
-- Sync all user's playlists
+- ✅ Sync all user's playlists
+- ✅ package it in a docker container [Dockerhub](https://hub.docker.com/r/jacobroyquebec/tidalrr)
 - generate .pls and .m3u8 playlist files
-- create and sync Plex Playlist from Tidal Playlists
+- create and sync Plex Playlist from Tidal Playlists (using PPP)
-- create an api webserver that can be used with Lidarr
+- create an api webserver and control center
-- ✅ package it in a docker container [Dockerhub](https://hub.docker.com/r/jacobroyquebec/tidalrr)
-- ✅ documentation
+- Inject Tidal playlist into Spark by Devialet

 ## 🎨 Libraries and reference